Three Dances (Górecki): Assessment

 The piece has receive positive assessment in reviews.
 Music critic Richard Whitehouse described the piece as "one of Górecki's most immediate and approachable pieces: a suite of highly contrasting dances that makes virtuoso use of a large orchestra and is the nearest in spirit that the composer came to the folk-inflected directness of his older contemporary Wojciech Kilar.
 That such a piece has not achieved greater popularity is the more surprising."

 Kelsey Walsh drew comparisons between the piece and Stravinsky's The Rite of Spring in the first and third movements, while the second brought him to mind Górecki's own third String Quartet "...songs are sung", Op.
-67, written much latter between 1995–2005.
+67, written much latter between 1995 and 2005.
 He also more generally described the suite as "quite fun, and I'm surprised [...] it hasn't had more widespread acceptance, given its highly accessible style."

 James Harley described it as "simply scored, and clearly structured, but it is not an uncharacteristic work".
 On the other hand, William Hedley portrayed the work as uncharacteristic of Górecki: "I don’t think many listeners [...] would readily identify the composer from the Three Dances, though once the name had been dropped many might well give out a knowing 'Of course!'"

 Allen Gimbel in American Record Guide also praised the piece with positive comments: "The Three Dances (1973) are pulsating and obsessive chunks of Polish peasant stuff, the beautiful middle movement showing an early resemblance to the figuration in the last movement of the famous Third Symphony.
 It would make a terrific substitute for the 19th-century folk music rhapsodies heard so often closing orchestra concerts."